Uganda People's Democratic Army: History

 In January 1986, the government of Ugandan President Tito Okello was overthrown by the rebel National Resistance Army (NRA) under the command of Yoweri Museveni, which took the capital city of Kampala.
 By March 1986, NRA forces had occupied the traditional land of the Acholi people in northern Uganda, from which President Okello came.
-The UPDA was established in May 1986 when exiled former Uganda National Liberation Army (UNLA) members, led by Brigadier Odong Latek, organized the rebel group at Nimule, Sudan.
-The organization consisted of both a military wing, the Uganda People's Democratic Army, and a political wing called the Uganda People's Democratic Movement (UPDM), which was led by Eric Otema-Allimadi, a former Prime Minister of Uganda.
-This dual structure reflected the group's attempt to present itself as both a legitimate political opposition and an effective military force.
+In the same month, former Uganda National Liberation Army (UNLA) soldiers, which was the military of Uganda from 1980 to 1986, had sought sanctuary in southern Sudan formed the rebel Uganda People's Democratic Army (UPDA) with the goal to force the NRA out of northern Uganda and reinstate the former government.